-On 17th and 18th July 2020, for the ninth time, Silvrettarun 3000 will quite literally bring leisure runners and pro trail runners to the peak of running pleasure.
+On 16th and 17th July 2021, for the ninth time, Silvrettarun 3000 will quite literally bring leisure runners and pro trail runners to the peak of running pleasure.
 This year too, on four different routes, this challenging trail run takes athletes right through the mountains in Tyrol - from Ischgl to Galtür.

 Trail enthusiasts can get their endorphin kick over three shorter running distances, while hard-core runners can head to the start of the elite distance.
 The tough 42 kilometre marathon route takes them right up to the Kronenjoch, which towers above Tyrol at around 3000 metres – from where the Silvrettarun adjunct ‘3000’ is derived.

 By way of a reward for these exertions, a total prize fund of 14,000 Euro beckons.
 And for good measure, the Silvrettarun 3000 is a mountain running cup event – the fastest 25 runners over individual distances will also get points towards the Austrian Mountain Running Cup 2020!

 Whether it is the Small, Light, Medium or Hard route – the finest running experience awaits on all four.
 Top sporting performance, coupled with impressive views?
 This combination definitely guarantees a decent helping of joyous Alpine moments!